guykabi/Tik-Tok/README.md

 ## Description

 Vik Vok is a social platform for sharing your videos content with the rest of the world in seconds, getting feedbacks from your community and more
-*Fully responsive for all devices
+*Fully responsive for desktop and mobiles

 ## Stack
 * React typescript / Nextjs 13